Adriano (footballer, born February 1982): International career

 Adriano was called up for the 2006 FIFA World Cup, forming part of Brazil's highly publicized "magic quartet" of offensive players alongside Ronaldo, Ronaldinho and Kaká.
 He scored his first goal on 18 June 2006 in a 2–0 win against Australia and his second in a 3–0 victory against Ghana.
-Despite his two goals, Adriano's World Cup campaign was considered a disappointment, as he managed only five shots all tournament, while Brazil as a whole were unable to find the right mix between defence and attack, ultimately being eliminated in the quarter-finals by France.
+Despite his two goals, Adriano's World Cup campaign was considered a disappointment, as he managed only five shots all tournament, while Brazil as a whole was unable to find the right mix between defence and attack, ultimately being eliminated in the quarter-finals by France.

 After the disappointing World Cup, Adriano's international career declined due to a series of poor club performances and personal problems.
 Adriano has featured once for Brazil under Dunga's regime since the conclusion of the World Cup, as a halftime substitute during a 2–0 friendly loss to Portugal on 6 February 2007.
 In 2008, Adriano finally regained his form during his stint at São Paulo FC and earned a recall to the national team.
 On 10 October 2008, Adriano scored his first international goal in two years in a World Cup qualifier against Venezuela.
 He was a regular member of Brazil squad during World Cup qualification, and was brought for the team's last friendly prior to the 2010 FIFA World Cup against Republic of Ireland.
 However, Adriano was one of the two players dropped from the final 23-men squad by coach Dunga, along with Carlos Eduardo (who had replaced an injured Elano against Ireland).
 The backup of injured Luís Fabiano on the Ireland game, Grafite, instead occupied Adriano's place.
 Adriano was also left out of the backup player list.